What does it take to run the #1 ornithology journal?

 I am a conservation scientist with the RSPB but I also have the important role of chairing the committee which oversees the management of IBIS – the BOU’s international journal of avian science.

 As an ornithologist, I read, write, review and edit scientific papers, so I am well placed to understand the motivations of many of the people we rely on to work with IBIS, so that it can continue to be a success.
 Having recently taken on the Chair of the IBIS Management Committee, I am now working hard to understand journal management from the top down view of our editors and publishers.

 Who is the IBIS committee?

 Our journal committee is made up of highly experienced individuals involved at all levels of IBIS – editorial and business.
-It is chaired by myself and supported by Steve Dudley (Senior Administrator), Graham Appleton (Treasurer) and the Journal editorial team, Angela Langford (Journal Manager), Paul Donald (Editor in Chief), our five editors, Rauri Bowie, Dan Chamberlain, Rebecca Kimball, Reudi Nager and Jerry Wilson, and a journal Associate Editor, Steve Portugal (we currently have one AE vacancy).
+It is chaired by myself and supported by Steve Dudley (Chief Operations Officer), Graham Appleton (Treasurer) and the Journal editorial team, Angela Langford (Journal Manager), Paul Donald (Editor in Chief), our five editors, Rauri Bowie, Dan Chamberlain, Rebecca Kimball, Reudi Nager and Jerry Wilson, and a journal Associate Editor, Steve Portugal (we currently have one AE vacancy).